bartoszsmielowski/PowerBI_CustomerSatisfactionAndLoyalty_DataDNA_JulyCallenge/README.md

 ## 🧭 Overview

-This Power BI report was developed as part of the **DataDNA July Challenge**, a global initiative focused on data storytelling and visualization excellence.
+This Power BI report was developed fully by myself, as part of the **DataDNA July Challenge**, a global initiative focused on data storytelling and visualization excellence.

 🎯 **Objective**:
 Identify key drivers of customer satisfaction and loyalty, uncover strategic gaps, and deliver actionable insights for business decision-makers.